-The marketing/distribution of closed-ended AIFs shall register the performance of such activity with the CMC.
+Closed-ended AIFs shall register the performance of marketing/ distribution activities with the CMC.

 Lastly, the marketing/distribution of foreign AIFs in Angola is subject to the prior authorisation of the CMC.

 3.5 Can Alternative Investment Funds be marketed to retail investors?